-3.3 Frame
+3.3 Frame [Jacob Hawley]

 The frame of the Vehicle must be able to support the weight of the rider, outer shell, and interior components.
 With all the weight on the frame the wheel placement plays an important role.
 The frame of the Vehicle must be designed in such a way that the rider is always safe.
 The Vehicle must not tip or flip over in anyway.
-Also the rider must be able to maintain visibility and handling in any situations.
-To make sure that the Vehicle is the safest it can be two engineering principles were examined.
-The first principle was force distribution, within force distribution two aspects were looked at, both wheel and seat placement.
-The second principle is centre of mass, which was determined by the height of the seat off of the ground.
+Also, the rider must be able to maintain visibility and handling in any situation.
+To make sure that the Vehicle is the safest that it can be, two engineering principles were examined.
+The first principle was force distribution.
+Within force distribution two aspects were looked at: wheel and seat placement.
+The second principle is centre of mass, which was determined by the height of the seat from the ground.

 Force distribution